Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/202-Binding.md

   ![Slide Task-to-GPU binding with Slurm](https://462000265.lumidata.eu/2day-20260422/img/LUMI-2day-20260422-202-Binding/SlurmTaskGPU.png){ loading=lazy }
 </figure>

-**Doing the task-to-GPU binding fully via Slurm is currently not recommended on LUMI.
+**Be very careful when doing the task-to-GPU binding fully via Slurm.
-The problem is that Slurm uses control groups at the task level rather than just `ROCR_VISIBLE_DEVICES` with the latter being more or less the equivalent of affinity masks.
-When using control groups this way, the other GPUs in a job step on a node become completely invisible to a task, and the Peer2Peer IPC mechanism for communication cannot be used anymore.**
+The problem is that Slurm by default uses control groups at the task level rather than just `ROCR_VISIBLE_DEVICES` with the latter being more or less the equivalent of affinity masks.
+When using control groups this way, the other GPUs in a job step on a node become completely invisible to a task, and the Peer2Peer IPC mechanism for communication cannot be used anymore.
+So you should always combine this with `--gres-flags=task-sharing`.**

 We present the options for completeness, and as it may still help users if the control group setup is not a problem for the application.